tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-url.md

 ## Signature Validation

 Signature validation allows you to verify the integrity of the data.
-You must generate a signature using the information provided on the response page and compare it to the value in the `signature` parameter.
+You must generate a signature using the information provided on the response URL and compare it to the value in the `signature` parameter.

 ### Important Considerations